-The question paper will be divided into two sections- Part A and B. Part A of the question paper will be for courses offered by VTU, UVCE and UBDTCE University.
+The question paper will be divided into two sections- Part A and B. Part A will be for courses offered by VTU, UVCE and UBDTCE University.
 While, part B will be for courses offered by Kuvempa and Mysore University.

-There will be total of 75 objective multiple choice questions.
+The question paper will consist of 75 objective multiple choice questions (MCQs).

-On every correct answer, candidate will be awarded 1 mark for 50 MCQs and 2 marks for remaining 25 MCQs.
-Hence, question paper will be of total 100 marks.
+For each correct answer candidate will be awarded 1 mark for 50 MCQs and 2 marks for remaining 25 MCQs.
+Therefore, the question paper will be of 100 marks, in total.